Femicide: India

 Many of the femicides in India are perpetrated against girls.

 Despite progressive legal reforms in many parts of the country, strong patriarchal values are maintained, and help perpetuate the subordination of women.
 According to the Special Rapporteur on violence against women for the Human Rights Council, key factors behind gender-motivated killings of women in Asia are the high level of importance placed on women's chastity and their subordination in the greater society.
 For example, while the Penal Code of India now specifically prohibits dowry, the reported number of dowry-related deaths of women has almost doubled from 4,836 to 8,383 over the past twenty years (1990–2009).
 The code is also criticized for having a low impact on the criminalization of perpetrators, noted in the low conviction rate of ten percent.

 The country has attempted to manage femicide through some policy enactment.
 India has primarily focused on creating legislation related to population control, resulting in pressures to have a son.
 Some regions in India have incentivized parents to birth daughters by offering money to families with girls, in order to offset the expenses associated with having a daughter.
 However, there have been research studies analysing femicide policy, specifically in relation to India, that have found "the criminalization of sex selection has not been successful".

+Iran

+During 2021–2024, around 180 women reportedly were murdered by their husbands mostly honor killings.
+The bill against violence on women was passed in 2023 after a decade in government.